openstack-gitops/rhoso-gitops/README.md

 Expected order of operations is:

-* deploy OpenShift GitOps to the environment
+* deploy OpenShift GitOps to the environment from `orchestration/argocd`
 * deploy `applications/openstack-common`
 * deploy `overlays/stackops`